johnsonra/ai4teaching/README.md

 cat(construct_preamble())
 ```

     I'm taking a quiz.
 Let me know if my answer is correct.
 If my answer is correct, please begin your response with "Correct".
 If my answer is correct but could be better, please confirm and offer suggestions on how it could be better.
-Otherwise give me feedback on my answer.
-I want to know if I am on the right track.
-Do not give me the answer to the question.
+If my answer in incorrect, please give me feedback without giving me the answer.
 Keep your feedback brief and to the point - lets say 1-2 sentences.

 See `?check_answer` and `?construct_preamble` for modifying the default
 preamble.